cookiejar/cookietemple/docs/bump_version.rst

 Analogously to whitelisted files, which allow for specific lines to be ignored, blacklisted files allow for specific lines to be forcibly updated using the string :code:`<<COOKIETEMPLE_FORCE_BUMP>>`.

-Note that those tags must be on the same line as the version (commonly placed in a comment), otherwise they wont work!
+Note that those tags must be on the same line as the version (commonly placed in a comment), otherwise they won't work!